2008 Pontiac Grand Prix

 Lots of interior toting room is worthless if you can't get the objects you are toting through the holes in the vehicle.
 In shopping mall parking lots anywhere in the country you'll find cartons that once held TVs, microwave ovens, computer components and barbecues.
 The products had to be stripped of their packing to manipulate them through car doors.
 Cognizant of that problem, Grand Prix engineers redesigned the doors to swing out 82 degrees, improving ingress and egress for people and stuff.

-The Pontiac Grand Prix has always been fun to drive, and this latest rendition is a gratifying performer.
+The Pontiac Grand Prix has always been fun to drive, and the current model is a gratifying performer.

-Another way to increase performance can be summed up in the old adage: there's no substitute for cubic inches.
-The GXP has 325 cubes, which brings horsepower to 303 and torque to a stump-pulling 323 pound-feet.
+The V8-powered GXP delivers 303 horsepower and 323 pound-feet of stump-pulling torque.
 The V8 cuts the 0-60 mph time to 5.6 seconds, which is darn quick, especially for a front-drive sedan.
-Gas mileage suffers only slightly, with EPA numbers of 18 mpg city and 27 highway.
+Of course gas mileage suffers significantly, with EPA numbers of 16/25 mpg city/highway

-Usually when even 200 horsepower is put through the front wheels of a front-wheel-drive car a phenomenon known as torque steer ensues.
-Torque steer is felt as a disconcerting tug at the steering wheel under rapid acceleration.
-It's like the front wheels are in a race with each other.
-So it's impressive that there's so little torque steer in the Grand Prix, even when putting 303 ponies to the pavement.
+There's little torque steer in the Grand Prix, even when putting 323 pound-feet of torque to the pavement, which is very impressive for a front-drive car.
 Pull away smoothly with the right foot down hard and the Grand Prix is as stable as an Acura.
 Keep your foot to the floor, and the V8 keeps pulling.
-The front-wheel drive makes you feel like you're being pulled instead of propelled forward like you would in a rear-drive car.
-It's fun but we think V8s are best balanced with rear-wheel drive.
-The V6s are better balanced to the front-drive layout of the Grand Prix.
+The front-wheel drive makes you feel like you're being pulled instead of propelled forward like you would in a rear-wheel-drive car.
+The GXP is fun even though we think V8s are best balanced with rear-wheel drive.
+We think the V6 is better balanced to the front-drive layout of the Grand Prix.

 The four-speed automatic transmission shifts in smooth increments, but downshifts can deliver a notable kick when stomping the throttle in the GXP.
-An electronic traction control system (ETC) has a speed-based response mechanism meaning that the car is tractable around town without goosey overreaction, but answers the call for power instantly at highway speeds.
-It should be noted, however, that the Grand Prix is equipped with a four-speed automatic while the latest designs use six-speed automatics.
+An electronic traction control system has a speed-based response mechanism, meaning that the car is tractable around town without goosey overreaction, but answers the call for power instantly at highway speeds.
+While the Grand Prix is equipped with a four-speed automatic, the latest designs use six-speed automatics.

-The GXP has steering-wheel-mounted buttons to give the driver the option of semi-manual shifting, called TAPshift (Touch Activated Power).
+The GXP has steering-wheel-mounted buttons to give the driver the option of semi-manual shifting, called TAPshift.
 Press down on the button to select a lower gear, up on for a higher gear; a button is on each side of the steering wheel.
 Quick to respond, TAPshift offers more control over shifting for driving entertainment or to reduce shifting in hilly terrain.
 TAPshift is also programmed to hold gears longer than other such systems, improving the GXP's responsiveness when driving hard.
+We usually just put it in Drive and let the automatic make all the shifting decisions.

-In terms of ride quality, the base Grand Prix model offers the most traditional ride, the GT and GXP are tighter for secure cornering yet retain enoug
+In terms of ride quality, the Grand Prix offers the most traditional ride, while the GXP is tighter for secure cornering, yet retains enough compliance to provide a relatively soft ride.
+So the GXP is not harsh.

 The Pontiac Grand Prix is fun to drive yet a utilitarian transporter of people and things.
-The GXP is hot rod that offers driving enjoyment and character.
-The Pontiac Grand Prix is well worth consideration as an enjoyable sports sedan.
-It is hot to drive and cool to live with.
+The GXP is the hot rod with driving enjoyment and character.
+The standard model with the V6 is well worth consideration as an enjoyable sports sedan and more sensible in its overall balance.

-NewCarTestDrive.com correspondent Kirk Bell contributed to this report.
+NewCarTestDrive.com correspondent Kirk Bell contributed to this report, with editor Mitch McCullough in Los Angeles..

 |Model Line Overview|